Skip to content

 Consequences for Your Workflow

-If a locally green build turns red in CI, it is always due to one of the three factors above.
+If a locally green build turns red in CI, one of the factors above has diverged.
 Typical causes:

 • Local and CI CodeCharter versions have diverged.